askmyhat/tng-test-example/README.md

 Server image is almost the same as `sonata_apache_server_vnf` with added static content.

-Client image could be any image which supports required for testing purposes functions.
+Client image can be any image which supports required functions for testing purposes.
 For example, if your requests are written in python, you can create your image as follows:
 - use base image `python:onbuild`
 - add your code to the source directory
 - generate `requirements.txt` with `pipreqs <source directory>`